BayNatureWebMaster/wp-content/plugins/wp-to-hootsuite-pro/readme.txt

 Donate link: https://www.wpzinc.com/plugins/wordpress-to-hootsuite-pro
 Tags: hootsuite,twitter,facebook,linkedin,google,social,media,sharing,post
 Requires at least: 5.0
-Tested up to: 6.5.3
+Tested up to: 6.7.2
 Requires PHP: 7.2
-Stable tag: trunk
+Stable tag: 2.6.4

 Send WordPress Pages, Posts or Custom Post Types to your Hootsuite (hootsuite.com) account for scheduled publishing to social networks.

 == Description ==

 WP to Hootsuite is a plugin for WordPress that sends updates to your Hootsuite (hootsuite.com) account for scheduled publishing to social networks when you publish and/or update WordPress Pages, Posts and/or Custom Post Types.

 Plugin settings allow granular control over choosing:
 - Sending updates to Hootsuite for Posts, Pages and/or any Custom Post Types